-On 18 March we held a Jubilee Mass and Afternoon Tea followed by an evening Party by the Lake.
+In 2017 year we celebrated 60 years of Carmel College with a Jubilee Mass and Afternoon Tea followed by an evening Party by the Lake.

 To view/purchase professional photos taken at the events click HERE

 ver 300 Old Girls and friends celebrated the 60th

 Jubilee of the College in style with an informal party by the lake.
 A marquee was set up on the lawn beside the gym and guests were greeted with a glass of champagne while being entertained by music from the Carmel and Rosmini Acapella group, and the University Jazz Quartet.
 The big event, the first of its kind, was sponsored by Carmel College Auckland Ltd (the Proprietor Board).
 Lynn Lander, Chair of the Proprietor Board, welcomed guests back to the College, in particular the past principals and foundation students.
 She noted that the College was thriving, with a full roll and an outstanding reputation as one of the top girls schools in New Zealand.